 El-Sisi was later asked about his candidacy again, and this time, he said that it was not the ‘right time’ for ‘those sort of questions’ – this did several things; it fuelled the possibility that he would run, and it laid a thick cloud of mystery around this leviathan of a candidate that effectively paralyzed the entire political process – lending an almost absurd bravado to Hamdeen Sabahy’s sometimes confident assertions that he would, indeed, still run against him.

 It must be said, however, that for every X bombs that do go off, the police almost always claim to have defused/found/intercepted another X bombs – implying that either the rise in potential bombings is far more horrific than we’ve experienced or that they make these claims to make it at least look like they’re performing at, say 50.
-In both cases, they are failing to stop bombings, while at the same time, arresting activists, and searching people’s homes because they saw someone taking photographs from a balcony.
-This is the area where we also run into grand international conspiracies involving storks, and puppets of grouchy old ladies, absurd actions lent a surreal credence by the way they’re handled through the media.
-The TV show host does not interview the creator of the puppet, he interviews the puppet.
+In both cases, they are failing to stop bombings while at the same time arresting activists and searching people’s homes because they saw someone taking photographs from a balcony.
+This is the area where we also run into grand international conspiracies involving storks and puppets of grouchy old ladies; absurd actions lent surreal credence by the way they’re handled through the media.
+The TV show host does not interview the creator of the puppet.
+He interviews the puppet.
 Again, this is happening while, on the streets, blood spillage has become a daily thing….

-The acting, if temporary, president, Adly Mansour came out in a speech, and clearly spoke of detainees, and the need for prompt processes of justice.
-Shortly after his speech, the presidential spokesman came out, and said that when Mansour said ‘detainees’ – he had meant ‘people arrested for whom the charges are still getting processed’ – and not what the word ‘detainees’ usually implies; prisoners held with no due-process whatsoever, usually for political purposes.
-Later on during the day, the Public Prosecutor came out and said there were no ‘detainees’ in the system.
-All of which would make for an intriguing drama if not for one fact; Adly Mansour, is a judge.
+The acting, if temporary, president, Adly Mansour, came out in a speech and clearly spoke of detainees and the need for prompt processes of justice.
+Shortly after his speech, the presidential spokesman came out and said that when Mansour said ‘detainees’ – he had meant ‘people arrested for whom the charges are still getting processed’ – and not what the word ‘detainees’ usually implies; prisoners held with no due-process whatsoever, usually for political purposes.
+Later on during the day, the Public Prosecutor said there were no ‘detainees’ in the system.
+All of which would make for an intriguing drama if not for one fact; Adly Mansour is a judge.
 He is a Supreme Court Justice.
 His words do not come out by accident, and he knows damn well what a detainee is.

 So yeah, that happened too…